-Xanax is a sedative medication, commonly prescribed for anxiety and anxiety related disorders, such as panic attacks or agoraphobia.
+Xanax is a sedative medication, commonly prescribed for anxiety and anxiety-related disorders, such as panic attacks or agoraphobia.
 Xanax is classified as a benzodiazepine, and so is in the same family as other medications such as Valium, Klonopin, and Ativan.
 When used as prescribed, these medications can provide a great deal of relief to appropriate patients, but they do run the risk of both physical and psychological addiction, and these risks also extend to those who choose to use these drugs “recreationally”.
-With the use of any potentially physically addicting drug comes the risk of Xanax withdrawal symptoms, and in certain persons with underlying health conditions or who are addicted to a very high dose of the drug, these symptoms can be potentially life-threatening.
+With the use of any potentially physically addicting drug comes to the risk of Xanax withdrawal symptoms, and in certain persons with underlying health conditions or who are addicted to a very high dose of the drug, these symptoms can be potentially life-threatening.

 Common Signs of Xanax Addiction or Abuse:

 - Excessive sleep or drowsiness